 - Swap sugary cereal for a wholegrain alternative, topped with milk and a sliced banana.

-- Choose protein foods that are rich in an amino acid called tryptophan.
+- Choose proteins that are rich in an amino acid called tryptophan.
 This helps boost the sleep-inducing hormone melatonin.
-Chicken and turkey, milk and dairy, nuts and seeds are all good choices.
+Chicken and turkey, milk and dairy, and nuts and seeds are all good choices.

 - Reduce your caffeine intake gradually.
-Try decaffeinated coffee or caffeine-free drinks like red bush tea.
-Have your last caffeine-containing drink no later than midday – this is because the time taken for the body to eliminate the caffeine you consume is roughly five-six hours.
+Try decaffeinated coffee or caffeine-free drinks, like red bush tea.
+Have your last caffeine-containing drink no later than midday – this is because the time taken for the body to eliminate the caffeine you consume is roughly five to six hours.